Understanding Embryo Grading for Intended Parents

 Once your embryos have been created your first question to the doctor may be, “How good do the embryos look?”
 The answer you receive is typically referred to as the embryo’s “grade.”
 For many intended parents, the answer might as well be delivered in a foreign language.
 IVF is likely very new to you, and being told that your embryos are a 2.5 may not do much to answer your original question.

 Embryo grading is determined by several factors, the first being the day in which the grade is given.
-Grades are typically delivered on either day three or day five of growth.
-Because the degree to which the embryo has developed differs drastically from day three to day five, the method for grading will differ as well.
+Grades are typically delivered on either day 3 or day 5 of growth.
+Because the degree to which the embryo has developed differs drastically from day 3 to day 5, the method for grading will differ as well.

 Day 3 Grading

-During this phase of development the cells divide rapidly.
-You should note that a dividing cell, in this phase of development, is not a growing cell.
+During this phase of development, the cells divide rapidly.
+A dividing cell, in this phase of development, is not a growing cell.
 All cells at this stage will be roughly the same size, but the number of divisions within the cell may vary greatly.

 Day 3 cells are graded based on the number of cell divisions visible relative to the number of fragments that are visible.
-Typically doctors hope to see between six and ten equally sized cells and an absence of fragments in an ideal day 3 embryo.
+Typically, doctors hope to see between 6-10 equally sized cells and an absence of fragments in an ideal day 3 embryo.

-The grading scale will continue to look at cell divisions and fragmentations and assign a numerical grade between 1 and 4.
-Doctors expect embryos with a grade of 1- 2.5 to have the most likely chance of continuing to develop into a day 5 blastocyst.
+The grading scale will continue to look at cell divisions and fragmentations and assign a numerical grade between 1-4.
+Doctors expect embryos with a grade of 1-2.5 to have the most likely chance of continuing to develop into a day 5 blastocyst.

 Day 5 Grading